Storyist 4 is a creative writing application for macOS 10.14 Mojave or later. Designed with novelists and screenwriters in mind, it provides:

 This summary is displayed in the sheet and also in the Outline view and the Storyboard view.

 The Setting Details section allows you to record specific details about the setting.
 Feel free to edit the fields to suit your needs.
 Note that any fields in the setting sheet are also available in the storyboard.

 The Notes section can be used to record additional setting notes.

 Each story sheet provides a set of default fields you can use to record information about a story element.
-In a character story sheet, for example, the default fields are Age, Gender, Eye Color, Hair Color, and Build.
+For example, in a character story sheet, the default fields are Age, Gender, Eye Color, Hair Color, and Build.

 Want to customize the default set?
 You can add, rename, and delete fields.
 You can even add your own fields to a story sheet to track the information you want to track.

 To add a field to a story sheet: